Cleveland Pools: Restoration

 The restoration cost £9.3 million, over £6 million from the National Lottery Heritage Fund plus additional funding from Historic England, Sport England and several charitable funders.
 The former children's pool became a terraced area with water treatment and heating equipment underneath.

 The pools were planned to be open for a preview swim on 10 September 2022, with full opening a week later, but this was postponed to 24 September 2022 due to the death of Queen Elizabeth II.
 A water source heat pump to enable warm water bathing, and a river bus pontoon, are planned to be installed in 2023.
 The pool suffered a number of problems over winter 2022, including flooding and contractual delays, and fully reopened to swimmers on 10 September 2023, though without the heat pump operating.

 In 2023 the baths won an Europa Nostra Awards for outstanding projects from the UK.

-Flood damage in January of 2024 resulted in a further, indefinite, closure of the pools while investigation work is underway.
+Flood damage in January 2024 resulted in a further, indefinite, closure of the pools while investigation work is underway.